stuerp/foo_midi/README.md

 ## Change Log

-v2.8.0.0, 2023-xx-xx, *""*
+v2.8.0.0, 2023-xx-xx, *"A New Beginning...?"*

 * Major refactoring of the source code.
 * Tried to make the preferences page a bit more accessible to new users.
+  * Moved all the path controls to a separate preferences page.
-  * Moved the configuration of the VTSi plugin path to the preferences page.
+  * Added the configuration of the VTSi plugin path to the preferences page (in addition of the Advanced Preferences, for backwards compatibility).
-  * Moved all the path controls to a separate page.
+  * Added the configuration of the Secret Sauce path to the preferences page (in addition of the Advanced Preferences, for backwards compatibility).

 v2.7.4.4, 2022-11-21, *"I'm SoundFont of it"*